tehkillerbee/mopidy-tidal/README.md

 ### Python

-Mopidy-Tidal requires python >= 3.8.
+Mopidy-Tidal requires python >= 3.7.
+3.7 is supported in theory as many people are still using it on embedded devices, but our test suite does not currently have 100% coverage under 3.7 (PRs to fix this are welcome!).
+Mopidy-Tidal is fully tested on python >= 3.8.

 ## Configuration